luke101308/NC-news-frontend/README.md

 Website is hosted on  https://nc-news-production-frontend.herokuapp.com/

-if you wish to post comments - suggested login is grumpy19, but any username found in the comments will work. creation of new users to be implemented.
+if you wish to post comments - suggested login is grumpy19, but any username found in the comments will work. creation of new users is currently not possible, but would likely be handled by a third party service.

 current available actions are -
 1. show list of articles